CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 allows for repeated components, centralized data and greater room to scale as your clients grow.
 The kit runs the latest major Astro version, v4.
 On top of this, a blog has been provided through [Decap CMS](https://decapcms.org/) to allow your clients to manage their content on their own.
 This can easily be adapted to anything which requires changing content, such as menus, job listing boards, portfolios and much more.

 An example website has also been provided, with easy substitution of website sections possible through the use of <a href="https://codestitch.app/">CodeStitch's vanilla component library</a>.
 This kit aims to get any project off the ground in as little time as possible, with deployment being possible in as little as two minutes.

-<a name="acknowledgments"></a>

-## Acknowledgments

-The author would like to acknowledge:
-* [Cedar Studios](https://github.com/cedar-studios) - Their [Intermediate-Astro-Kit-LESS](https://github.com/cedar-studios/Intermediate-Astro-Kit-LESS/tree/master) is the base of this template, which aims to improve on a few issues such as a breaking update to Astro v.4 due to outdated `astro-netlify-cms` integration.
-* [CodeStitch](https://codestitch.app/) - Some of their free stitches were used in this template.
+We recommend Netlify as a host to take advantage of Netlify Identity and client authentication to the CMS dashboard.

 <a name="prerequisites"></a>